pointcheck/code_snippets/README.md

 FreeBSD: works both methods through dead pointer and through function call.

-Linux: access through function call only works, access through dead pointer segfaults.
+Linux: access through function call only works, access through dead pointer make it segfaults.

 ## ./C/main_as_array - It's possible to define **main** symbol as an array and put machine code in it

-## /C/BufferOverflow - Examples of buffer overflow bugs and how to catch them
+## ./C/BufferOverflow - Examples of buffer overflow bugs and how to catch them

+## ./C/BranchlessProgramming - Branchless implementation of abs(), clamp() and partition()

 ## ./Verilog/FreqDIV - Frequency divider and simulation test bench